veeraganeshv/aws-ccp-notes/Types.md

   - SaaS
      1. There are many AWS services such as Rekognition for Machine Learning
      2. Gmail Suite, Windows office 365 Apps, Drop box, Zoom.

+## Pricing
+  Pay as you go Pricing model
+  - AWS pricing is different for different use cases.
+  - For Compute, Pay for what you use/compute time.
+  - For Data storage, Pay for the stored amount of data.
+  - For Networking, Data transfer OUT is payable but Data Transfer In is FREE.